 One of the most asked questions we continuously get is about our covered porch ceilings.
 We currently have tongue and groove porch ceilings and will be using the same on our new house.
 We love the look of adding natural wood elements where we can, and porch ceilings are the perfect place for it.
 It adds a warm authentic look that contrasts well creating great visual appeal.

 Tongue and groove sometimes referred to as t&g are flat boards that have one protruding tongue side and one receiving groove side.
 The tongue and groove each run the entire perimeter of the piece, on all four sides.
 One board will fit into another adjoining each other.
 This process is actually pretty easy to DIY with little amount of gluing or nailing.

-Tongue and Groove ceiling can be left natural, stained, or even painted.
+A tongue and Groove ceiling can be left natural, stained, or even painted.
 Each application will give a different look.
 It will depend on what look and feel you are trying to achieve.
 We had anticipated staining our current porch ceilings with a darker stain to somewhat match the flooring.
 But once it was all installed, we loved the unfinished look and decided to leave it.
 I had to get used to the fact that wood tones do not have to match or be the same color.
 In fact, I love the contrast!

 Staining a darker color probably gives off more of an elegant, classy vibe, while a lighter stain keeps it more rustic and natural.
 Painting is another option that looks great.
 I have noticed many Southern homes with light blue painted ceilings that look amazing and definitely fit that coastal cottage look.